Nitrokey/nitrokey-documentation/nethsm/openssl.rst

 You will need to setup the PKCS#11 module, following `these instructions <pkcs11-setup.html>`__.

-Install the provider, theres a Fedora package named ``pkcs11-provider``, for the other distributions you will need to `build it from source <https://github.com/latchset/pkcs11-provider/blob/main/BUILD.md>`__.
+Install the provider.
+For Fedora a package named ``pkcs11-provider`` exists.
+For other Linux distributions you will need to `build it from source <https://github.com/latchset/pkcs11-provider/blob/main/BUILD.md>`__.

 Then you need to configure OpenSSL to use the provider.
 This is done by adding the following lines to your ``openssl.cnf`` file: